duane-edgington/bio-ai/README.md

 # About

-*biodiversity-model-trainer*  a command line tool for downloading and training machine learning models for the MBARI biodiversity project.
+*biodiversity-model-trainer*  a command line tool for developing machine learning models for the MBARI BioDiversity project.

 ## Installation